 Virtual Enterprise

-The Virtual Enterprising program involves public speaking and numerous presentations.
+The Virtual Enterprise program involves public speaking and numerous presentations.
 The program teaches students about maintaining businesses and financial aspects such as investing and taxes.

-“In freshman year, there were not a lot of presentations, we just mostly focused on how to present and all those Economics Crash Courses,” says junior Linyi Huang.
+“In freshman year, there were not a lot of presentations, we just mostly focused on how to present and all those Economics Crash Courses,” said Linyi Huang, a junior.
 “We only had a total of three presentations, two on your own and one with your group.
 And this year, being a junior in VE, it’s only been the second month of school and I have already had two presentations.”

 While Huang doesn’t enjoy having to present on her own, this requirement allowed her to become a more “confident speaker.”
 The program also heavily improved the quality of her presentations.